imakumar98/php-fast/README.md

 # PHP Fast
-PHP Fast is a mini framework use to create REST APIs in hours.
+PHP Fast is a mini framework use to create REST APIs in minutes.